Math Course Offerings

 A course which allows a talented student to pursue an area of study on an individual basis, with consultation and evaluation.
 The objectives, organization, methodology and means of evaluation will be mutually agreed upon by a faculty member and the student.
 Prerequisites: instructor’s consent and junior or senior standing.

-MATH 499 Senior Examination (0 Semester Credits)
+MATH 499 Senior Examination (zero credits)